 GCSE Mathematics at grade 5 or above is a requirement for the majority of advanced courses at post 16.
-Students may also wish to study mathematics at Post-16, the current required grade to do this is a 7.
+Students may also wish to study mathematics at Post-16, usually the required grade to do this is a 7 or above.